Mindinventory/iOS-Top-Tab-Navigation/README.md

 ## Usage

-1. Change the class of a view from UIView to CustomRadarView
+1. Change the class of a view from UIView to TopTabbarView
 ```swift
 @IBOutlet private weak var topTabBarView: TopTabbarView!
 ```